 Once the service is running, you can work with your server with either tool.
 For the MySQL Administrator, you will get the following connection window:

-Just fill in your server (localhost will do fine if you are working on the same computer where the database server is), your username (for example root), and your password (dbdsv06 for the root account in the computer rooms at DSV), and press OK.
+Just fill in your server (localhost will do fine if you are working on the same computer where the database server is), your username, and your password, and press OK.